FEVER IN ADULTS

 - Pain when you urinate or foul-smelling urine

 - A skin rash that does not fade under pressure.

 All information presented on these web pages is not meant to diagnose or prescribe.
 In all health matters please contact your doctor.
-Nurofen 200mg Tablets contains ibuprofen.
-For pain relief.
+Nurofen Cold & Flu Relief 200mg/5mg Tablets.
+Contains ibuprofen & phenylephrine hydrochloride.
+For cold & flu relief.
 Always read the label.